hmchen47/DataScience/AppliedDS-UMich/4-TextMining/asgn02.md

         # 32 Edit Distance between sent1 and sent4
         # 47 Edit Distance between sent1 and sent5
         ```

++ `nltk.edit_distance` method
+    + Signature: `nltk.edit_distance(s1, s2, substitution_cost=1, transpositions=False)`
+    + Docstring: Calculate the Levenshtein edit-distance between two strings.
+    + Notes:
+        + The edit distance is the number of characters that need to be substituted, inserted, or deleted, to transform s1 into s2.
+For example, transforming "rain" to "shine" requires three steps, consisting of two substitutions and one insertion: "rain" -> "sain" -> "shin" -> "shine".
+These operations could have been done in other orders, but at least three steps are needed.
+        + Allows specifying the cost of substitution edits (e.g., "a" -> "b"), because sometimes it makes sense to assign greater penalties to substitutions.
+        + This also optionally allows transposition edits (e.g., "ab" -> "ba"), though this is disabled by default.
+    + Parameters
+        + `s1`, `s2` (str): The strings to be analysed
+        + `transpositions` (bool): Whether to allow transposition edits
+        + `substitution_cost` (int)
+    + Return: distance (int)

 + list of words
     + NLTK:  `words = nltk.corpus.words.words()`